-Harry Potter and the Cursed Child — POSTPONED
+Harry Potter and the Cursed Child

-When JK Rowling dropped those last terrible three words on us at the close of Harry Potter and the Deathly Hallows, all was not well.
+When Harry Potter and the Deathly Hallows dropped its last terrible three words on us at the close of the book, all was not well.
 It would never be well without Harry, Ron, Hermione fighting the Dark Lord in a series of fantastical and wholly engrossing scenarios.
-But little did we know, this would not be the end of the Age of Harry Potter.
-Thanks to the internet and the sheer demand for all things HP, Harry has lived on through new books, fan website Pottermore, film spinoff trilogy Fantastic Beasts and Where to Find Them, a series of film screenings accompanied by a live orchestra and all manner of pop-ups around the world.
+But, little did we know, this would not be the end of the Age of Harry Potter.
+Thanks to the internet and the sheer demand for all things HP, Harry has lived on through new books, fan website Pottermore, the Fantastic Beasts film spinoff series and all manner of events dedicated to the franchise.

 Image one: Evan Zimmerman for Murphy Made.
+Updated April 23.